Robert J. Brownlow

 As a performer, Dr. Brownlow has held full time positions in several orchestras including the Quad-Cities Symphony, Minnesota Sinfonia and the Bach Festival Orchestra.

 He has held full time teaching positions at Luther College, the University of Wisconsin-River Falls and the University of Central Florida.
-He is currently in his eleventh year of teaching composition and theory at the University of Akron School of Music.
+He has been teaching composition and theory at The University of Akron School of Music since 2006.
 He has also held a summer position at the Interlochen Summer Arts Camp since 1999.

 Most recently, Dr. Brownlow authored 26 New Etudes for Trumpet and Concert Duets for Trumpet.